Richard Reeve Baxter: Protocols to Geneva Conventions

 Baxter's writings on the impact of aerial bombings on non-combatants was an impetus for the U.N.
 General Assembly to add additional humanitarian conventions needed to protect civilians from death and injury during armed conflicts.
-In 1969 Baxter represented the U.S. at the conference of government experts held prior to the convening of the Geneva diplomatic conferences.
+In 1969, Baxter represented the U.S. at the conference of government experts held before the Geneva diplomatic conferences.
 Assisting Baxter was Waldemar A. Solf, chief of the international affairs division at the Office of the Judge Advocate General of the Army and the person who became Baxter's functional successor as the Department of the Army's doctrinal authority on the laws of war.
 These meetings resulted in two draft Protocols to the Geneva Conventions of 1949: